raihanromzi/React.Tubes-AKA_Sorting-Visualizer/README.md

-Sorting Visual
-*Sorting Visualizer for Merge and Quick Sort*

 This repository built using React JS that can visualize the popular Sorting Algorithms and generate the animations.

 ### Sorting Algorithms Implemented